lawrenceyan/machinelearning-with-yelp/README.md

 # machinelearning-with-yelp

-Using a Voronoi diagram superimposed onto map, creates a simple visualization of predicted restaurant ratings in any area based on a compiled dataset of preexisting Yelp reviews nearby.
+Using a Voronoi diagram superimposed onto a specified map location (Ex.
+Downtown Berkeley), creates a simple visualization of predicted restaurant ratings in any area based on a compiled dataset of preexisting Yelp reviews nearby.

 KEY: (Yellow is expected 5 star rating -> Blue is expected 1 star rating)